 We have to add Namibia to the list.
 While we personally included the Cape to Cairo route, Namibia is not technically a part of the journey.
 Namibia is located in the southwest of Africa and dominated by massive deserts.
 It features two major deserts, the Namib desert is the world’s oldest and features the tallest sand dunes.

 Travel in Namibia is surreal and I honestly think about our road trip there every day.
 There is so much to see in the country we spent a full month traveling around on our road trip.
 Multiple time we had to pinch ourselves to make sure it wasn’t a dream.
 A road trip in Namibia has no given name, it’s just a Namibia road trip.

 Long, deserted, and desert roads await you here.
 You may even find yourself straddled between the ocean and desert on the Skeleton Coast or driving by the world’s largest sand dunes.
 We ventured to Namibia right after South Africa and found the country easy to travel, affordable, and great for campers.

 Oh, the countries population is just over two million so you can go for hours without seeing a single person on the road.
-This also requires you practice good safety skills and you’re self-sufficient.
+This also requires you to practice good safety skills and you’re self-sufficient.
 Always carry water!